BOND REPORT : 30-year Treasury Yield Breaks Below 2%

 What's driving Treasurys?

-Trade issues continued to swirl around the bond market.
-China pledged to launch countermeasures if the White House carries out its recent plan to impose 10% tariffs on an additional $300 billion of Chinese imports.
-But a spokesperson from China's Ministry of Foreign Affairs later said it hoped the U.S. would meet China halfway on trade issues.
+Trade policy issues continued to swirl around the bond market.
+China pledged to launch countermeasures if the White House carries out its recent plan to impose 10% tariffs on an additional $300 billion of Chinese imports, but a spokesperson from China's Ministry of Foreign Affairs later said it hoped the U.S. would meet China halfway on trade issues.

 Offsetting these concerns, traders faced a rush of stronger-than-expected U.S. economic data in the morning that raised questions whether the sharp slide in Treasury yields in recent weeks is justified.
 Retail sales rose 0.7% in July, above analysts' expectations for an 0.3% increase.
 Second-quarter productivity also rose by 2.3% in the second-quarter, much better than the consensus forecast of 1.7%.